kamssiopeia/hyprland-dotfiles/README.md

 * Create suspend script and use it in hypridle and powermenu
     * Pause all players
     * Mute microphone / unmute after suspend
-* Add colors for muted audio and microphone
 * Add notifications for laptop shortcut actions
 * Checkout flameshot
 * Create workspaces for spotify / discord + telegram